-The simple answer is, make sure you’re using the right tools to acquire and maintain your data
+The simple answer is, to make sure you’re using the right tools to acquire and maintain your data

-For acquiring data, you can use the following tools:
+To acquire data, you can use the following tools:

-- Leadfeeder – “Shows you the companies visiting your website, how they found you and what they're interested in”
+- Leadfeeder – “Shows you the companies visiting your website, how they found you, and what they're interested in”

 - Seamless AI – “Access millions of B2B profiles and contact info”